WuerthPhoenix/tornado/src/collector/jmespath/doc/README.md

 - A __number__
 - An __array__ of values
 - A __map__ of type Map<String, ValueProcessor>
-- A __JMESpath expression__ : A valid JMESpath expression delimited by the '${' and '}' identifiers.
+- A __JMESpath expression__ : A valid JMESpath expression delimited by the '${' and '}' characters.

-The collector configuration defines the structure of the Event produced.
+The Collector configuration defines the structure of the Event produced.

-The configuration's event_type property will define the event type.
+The configuration's event_type property will define the type of Event.

-The event payload will have the same structure of the configuration's payload.
+The Event's payload will have the same structure as the configuration's payload.

-The __JMESpath expressions__ of the configuration will be applied to incoming inputs, and the results will be included in the produced event.
+The __JMESpath expressions__ of the configuration will be applied to incoming inputs, and the results will be included in the Event produced.
 All other __ValueProcessors__, instead, are copied without modifications.

 For example, consider the following configuration: